dinedal/cirgonus/README.md

 ### Attributes

+All attributes are currently required.

 * Listen: `host:port` (host optional) designation on where the agent should listen.
 * Username: the username for basic authentication.
 * Password: the password for basic authentication.
+* Facility: the syslog facility to use.
+Controlling log levels is a function of your syslogd.
 * Plugins: An array of plugin definitions.
 See `Plugins`.

 ## Plugins